falcosecurity/falco-website/content/docs/installation.md

 To address this, starting with falco 0.13.1 we pre-build kernel modules for the last 10 Minikube versions and make them available at https://s3.amazonaws.com/download.draios.com.
 This allows the download fallback step to succeed with a loadable kernel module.

-Going forward, we'll continue to support the most recent 10 Minikube versions with each new Falco release.
-We also keep previously built kernel modules around for download, so we will continue to have limited historical support as well.
+Going forward, we'll continue to support 10 most recent versions of Minikube with each new Falco release.
+We currently retain previously-built kernel modules for download, so we will continue to provide limited historical support as well.

 ### GKE